C3BI-pasteur-fr/python-course-1/source/Creating_and_Calling_Functions.rst

 It is not unusual for a function or method’s documentation to be longer than the function itself.
-One convention is to make the first line of the docstring a brief one-line description, then have a blank line followed by a full description, and then to reproducesome examples as they would appear if typed in interactively.
+One convention is to make the first line of the docstring a brief one-line description, then have a blank line followed by a full description, and then to reproduce some examples as they would appear if typed in interactively.
 In Chapter 5 and Chapter 9 we will see how examples in function documentation can be used to provide unit tests.

 For bigger project I recommend to use sphinx. `sphinx <http://sphinx-doc.org/index.html>`_ is a Python Document Generator.
-It is powerfull and simple the learning curve is not too steep and it allow to provide to user and developper a full documentation of the project in different formats: web site, pdf, epub, ...
+It is powerful and simple the learning curve is not too steep and it allow to provide to user and developer a full documentation of the project in different formats: web site, pdf, epub, ...
 `Lot of python project use sphinx <http://sphinx-doc.org/examples.html>`_ : python, NumPy, this course has been written using sphinx, ...